The Jerusalem Council of Acts 15 (Part 2 of 2)

-This week we are going to finish the blog we started last week about Acts 15.
+This week we are going to finish the blog we started last week concerning the Jerusalem Council of Acts 15.

 When the apostles conferred to decide how to handle this question in Acts 15, they decided that “…we should not make it difficult for the Gentiles who are turning to God.
 Instead, we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood.
 For Moses has been preached in every city from the earliest times and is read in the synagogues on every Sabbath” (Acts 15:20-21).

 These four commands are the minimum requirements for Gentiles so that they could attend the Synagogue and learn the law on the Sabbath.
 Notice that the Apostles even specify what they want Gentile converts to learn (Moses), where they want them to learn it (Synagogue), and when they want them to learn it (Sabbath)!

 Some teachers have insinuated that these four requirements are the only four things Gentile believers in Jesus should be required to obey.
 This interpretation has serious problems because lying, stealing, coveting, idol worship, and a host of other sins are not listed either.
 Paul said thieves, coveters, and drunkards will not enter the Kingdom (I Cor.
 6:9-10).
 We cannot support an interpretation of the Bible that enables people to believe a life of sin will help them enter the Kingdom of God.